eugenioLopezRamos/slika-photography/README.md

 ** IN PROGRESS **

-- Use css height instead of the animation thingy on contact tab mobile
 - Make scrollbar fadeout + disappear, then reappear when moved or its area clicked

-- Polish the formatting on the non admin user pages
-- stop hiding non active-Tab -> its not necessary anymore and can help with perceived load times
-- Add 100% minheight to content-Tab CSS and explicit 100% height to slide images
 - lazy load images

 - Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production
 - reassemble the manifest files for the asset pipeline into 2 files: main and admin